-We incurred interest expense in the amount of \$0.4 million for each of the three months ended March 31, 2019 and 2018, under the Credit Agreement.
+We incurred interest expense in the amount of \$0.4 million and \$0.8 million for each of the three and six months ended June 30, 2019 and 2018, respectively, under the Credit Agreement.

 Accounts Receivable Purchase Agreement

 On July 15, 2016, we entered into an Accounts Receivable Purchase Agreement (the "Purchase Agreement") with Republic Capital Access, LLC ("RCA" or "Buyer"), pursuant to which we may offer for sale, and RCA, in its sole discretion, may purchase, eligible accounts receivable relating to U.S. Government prime contracts or subcontracts of the Company (collectively, the "Purchased Receivables").
 Upon purchase, RCA becomes the absolute owner of any such Purchased Receivables, which are payable directly to RCA, subject to certain repurchase obligations of the Company.
 The total amount of Purchased Receivables is subject to a maximum limit of \$10 million of outstanding Purchased Receivables (the "Maximum Amount") at any given time.
 The Purchase Agreement had an initial term expiring on June 30, 2018 and automatically renews for successive 12-month renewal periods unless terminated in writing by either the Company or RCA.
 On March 2, 2018, the term of the Purchase Agreement was extended to June 30, 2020.
 No fee or consideration of any kind was paid in connection with this extension.